Welcome, I’m Sophie,

 My approach

-I use a reflective, active approach that draws focus to the ‘how’ of your interactions as a couple, as well as the ‘what’ and the ‘why’:
+I use a reflective, active approach that draws focus to the ‘how’ of your interactions as a couple/ relationship, as well as the ‘what’ and the ‘why’:

 the particular issues you bring to sessions, and their roots in your personal and relationship history.
 My aim is to help you shed light upon the habitual patterns of relating that may underlie places of ‘stuck’-ness and difficulty, to support you in learning to better hear and attune to one another, and to develop skills to communicate more authentically and effectively.